Spread them Apart: Towards Robust Watermarking of Generated Content: Spread them Apart: Pixel level

-Finally, an observation that all the indices in $s(u_i)$ are unique finalizes the proof. \end{proof} This lemma provides a lower bound on the $l_\infty$ norm of the additive perturbation $\varepsilon$ applied to $x$ which is able to erase at least $k$ bits of the watermark $w(u_i|x))$ embedded into $x$.
+The proof is presented in the supplementary material.
+This lemma provides a lower bound on the $l_\infty$ norm of the additive perturbation $\varepsilon$ applied to $x$, which is able to erase at least $k$ bits of the watermark $w(u_i|x))$ embedded into $x$.